DyogenIBENS/Agora/doc/HowTo.md

 It will compare all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs on the comparisons of robust genes and linearise them to obtain robust contigs.
-It will then fill in the robust contigs with non-robust genes, build contigs of non-robust genes (weak families fusion) and insert these in the filled-in robust contigs (Single side junction).
-Finally it will assemble the resulting contigs (Block assembly) into Contiguous Ancestral Regions (CARs).
+It will then _fill in_ the robust contigs with non-robust genes, build contigs of non-robust genes (_weak families fusion_) and insert these in the filled-in robust contigs (_single side junction_).
+Finally it will assemble the resulting contigs (block assembly) into Contiguous Ancestral Regions (CARs).

 #### Step by step

 ##### Selection of robust genes

+Let's consider the genes families that have exactly the same number of extant genes as extant species (i.e. _minSize_ and _maxSize_ parameters equal to 1).
+Having undergone fewer losses and duplications, the synteny signal of those families is less ambiguous and their adjacencies easier to compare and more conserved.

 ```bash
 src/ALL.filterGeneFamilies-size.py \